galexynye/midi-sequencing/src/pages/article/2018-12-22-compression-explained-and-demystified/2018-12-22-compression-explained-and-demystified.md

 I'll be writing more articles and making more videos on compression in the future.
 There's so much more stuff that needs squashing and explaining.

-##Private Lessons

-I teach private lessons in mixing, producing and music theory online where we can go over your mixes or discuss whatever you are having problems with..At the moment I'm offering a free first lesson as schedule allows :) You can contact me at <a href="mailto:lessons@musicsequencing.com">alex@musicsequencing.com</a>.

-Have a great day,
-Peace.